mdrocan/Dockerized-testenv/README.md

-# An example of a Dockerized test environment
+# An simple example of a dockerized test environment

 ### About

-The demo creating a test environment that includes Jenkins, InfluxDB and Grafana, all running on Docker.
-Its original purpose was to create a test environment for web application testing and creating the necessary test reports.
-The solution has been tested and designed together with the following project: https://github.com/mdrocan/Protractor-tests-for-Jenkins
+Sample test environment running on Docker.
+Integrated services Jenkins, InfluxDB and Grafana.

 The Jenkins Debian has some stuff that could be removed and thus simplify the environment.
 Could be a future improvement.

 ### Installation

+- Install Docker and docker-compose.
-- Use docker-compose to build it and start it up.
+- Use docker-compose to build the environment and start it up.

 ### Configuration

-Usefull stuff to add and configure in Jenkins:
-- Changes to software project fetched from version control
-- Publish HTML test reports
-- Publish JUnit test result
-- Publish test data to InfluxDb

-Configurations via ansible or anything else is not done.
-Most likely a future improvement.
+Minimal configuration done, ie. visibility between services.

 ## Author